voxpupuli/puppet-ferm/README.md

 This module manages the [ferm](http://ferm.foo-projects.org/) firewalling software.
 It allows you to configure the actual software, but also all related rules.

+## What happened to older releases?

+You maybe wonder what happend to release 1.1.0 and 1.0.0.
+We had to take them down because they contained sensitive information.

 ## Setup